alexis-renee/EasyShop/README.md

 ## Future Work

-In the future, I want to find bugs quickly and be at great problem-solving skills in my code.
+In the future, I want to find bugs quickly & be great at problem-solving skills in my code.

 ## Resources